jiangzhuo/x-ai-content-filter-on-device-ai/README.md

 ## Usage

-- The extension automatically analyzes and hides posts on X.com that exceed the configured thresholds using the Groq API.
+- The extension automatically analyzes and hides posts on X.com that exceed the configured thresholds using the Chrome on-device AI.
 - To reset the cache, run `resetCache()` in the browser console.

 ## Configuration